 If you simply direct the postmaster's stderr into a file, the only way to truncate the log file is to stop and restart the postmaster.
 This may be OK for development setups but you won't want to run a production server that way.

 The simplest production-grade approach to managing log output is to send it all to syslog and let syslog deal with file rotation.
-To do this, make sure PostgreSQL was built with the --enable-syslog configure option, and set syslog to 2 (log to syslog only) in postgresql.conf.
+To do this, set syslog to 2 (log to syslog only) in postgresql.conf.
 Then you can send a SIGHUP signal to the syslog daemon whenever you want to force it to start writing a new log file.